 Create a sandbox test user

-• Still in -> My Apps -> Users and Access.
+- Still in App Store Connect -> My Apps -> Users and Access.

 Configuring IAPs for Android on Google Play Console